thibaultcha/lua-resty-mlcache/README.md

 - `resty_lock_opts`: options for [lua-resty-lock] instances.
 When mlcache runs the L3 callback, it uses lua-resty-lock to ensure that a single worker runs the provided callback.
+- `shm_locks`: _optional_ string.
+The name of a `lua_shared_dict`.
+When
+  specified, lua-resty-lock will use this shared dict to store its locks.
+This option can help reducing cache churning: when the L2 cache (shm) is full, every insertion (such as locks created by concurrent accesses triggering L3 callbacks) purges the oldest 30 accessed items.
+These purged items are most likely to be previously (and valuable) cached values.
+By isolating locks in a separate shared dict, workloads experiencing cache churning can mitigate this effect.
 - `l1_serializer`: an _optional_ function.
 Its signature and accepted values are documented under the [get()](#get) method, along with an example.
 If specified, this function will be called by each worker every time the L1 LRU